henningkerstan/enocean-async/ARCHITECTURE.md

 ### EEP definitions are self-describing

-`EEPSpecification.entities` (physical entity model), `capability_factories` (receive behaviour), and `command_encoders` (send encoding) mean the gateway contains zero EEP-specific logic.
-Adding a new EEP or a new commandable action never requires touching `gateway.py`.
+`EEPSpecification.entities` (physical entity model), `observers` (receive behaviour), and `encoders` (send encoding) mean the gateway contains zero EEP-specific logic.
+Adding a new EEP or a new commandable instructable never requires touching `gateway.py`.

 ### Entities are physical things, declared in the EEP

 Each EEP statically declares its `Entity` list.
 Entities are physical real-world sub-units (push buttons, relay channels, cover motors, sensor elements).
-The EEP fully specifies what entities exist — including their observable types and accepted actions — before any telegram arrives.
+The EEP fully specifies what entities exist — including their observable types and accepted instructables — before any telegram arrives.

 This is possible because EnOcean EEP variants are fixed: `D2-01-00` has exactly one relay channel; `F6-02-01` has exactly four rocker buttons.
 Instance count is per-variant, not discovered at runtime.

 ### Observable carries its native unit

 `Observable` is a `str, Enum` whose members carry a `unit: str | None` property.
 The unit is intrinsic to what is being observed: temperature is always in `°C`, illumination always in `lx`.
 If two quantities differ in unit, they are distinct `Observable` members.
-This eliminates all scattered `(Observable, str | None)` unit pairs that previously appeared in factory declarations, `DeviceDescriptor`, and `StateChange`.
+This eliminates all scattered `(Observable, str | None)` unit pairs that previously appeared in factory declarations, `DeviceDescriptor`, and `Observation`.

-### EntityStateChange is entity-centric, not observable-centric
+### Observation is entity-centric, not observable-centric

 A single telegram updates an entity's state.
-When a cover reports its position, angle, and state simultaneously, a single `EntityStateChange` with `values={POSITION: 75, ANGLE: 0, COVER_STATE: "open"}` is emitted — not three separate events.
+When a cover reports its position, angle, and state simultaneously, a single `Observation` with `values={POSITION: 75, ANGLE: 0, COVER_STATE: "open"}` is emitted — not three separate events.
 The consumer receives one coherent update per entity per telegram.
 Partial updates (when a telegram only carries some of an entity's observables) are naturally expressed as a `values` dict with fewer keys.

 ### Two-vocabulary `EEPMessage`

 `EEPMessage.values` holds the raw EEP field view (spec field IDs: `"TMP"`, `"ILL1"`), each as an `EEPMessageValue(raw, value, unit)`. `EEPMessage.entities` holds the semantic observable view (`Observable` enum members), each as a lighter `EntityValue(value, unit)` — the raw int is not needed at the semantic layer.
-Capabilities always read from `entities`, making them EEP-agnostic: `ScalarCapability(observable=TEMPERATURE)` works for A5-02, A5-04, A5-08, or any future temperature-bearing EEP without modification.
+Observers always read from `entities`, making them EEP-agnostic: `ScalarObserver(observable=TEMPERATURE)` works for A5-02, A5-04, A5-08, or any future temperature-bearing EEP without modification.

 ### Semantic resolvers bridge multi-field observables

 Some EEP profiles spread one observable across multiple fields (A5-06: two illumination ranges + a select bit). `SemanticResolver` callables live in the EEP definition module and run as pass 4 of the decoder.
-Capabilities remain oblivious to this complexity.
+Observers remain oblivious to this complexity.

 ---